zainbinsumait/Multi_Sensor_Fusion_and_Tracking/README.md

 Using two aruco markers with different ID, we can identify the current robot and the target position in real-time.
 This method has two advantages:

-·        3D position, which allows to solve a 3D navigation.
+* **3D position, which allows to solve a 3D navigation.**

-·        Detecting the target and the robot in real-time, which allows the robot to reach the target even if the target is moving (dynamic control).
+* **Detecting the target and the robot in real-time, which allows the robot to reach the target even if the target is moving (dynamic control).**

 # Frame transformation